 “Please Please Me” also answers questions about whether The Beatles could transfer their Hamburg sound onto record.
 They do!

 Still, they also add to it.
-Much of this is the result of George Martin’s mentorship.
+Much of this is the result of Sir George Martin’s mentorship.
 Another factor is the musicianship that the band members had developed in Hamburg and Liverpool.
+The Astrid Kirchherr-designed look didn’t hurt either.

 The album features a mix of original songs and covers and is notable for its energy and enthusiasm.
 “I Saw Her Standing There” and “Love Me Do” are extremely catchy pop tunes.
 “Twist and Shout” brings over some of the rawness of The Beatles’ live shows.